mondeja/leptos-fluent/book/src/checking-translations.md

 # Checking translations

-To check that the translations of your application are correct at compile time, you can set the `check_translations` parameter in the [`leptos_fluent!`] macro to a glob pattern that matches the Rust files that you want to check.
+To check that the translations of the app are correct at compile time, set the `check_translations` parameter in the [`leptos_fluent!`] macro to a glob pattern that matches the Rust files that you want to check.

 The pattern must be relative to the location of the _Cargo.toml_ file.